spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 	|**S3 URL**|It is an optional field.
 If you choose to provide a value, refer to the [Methods for accessing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html#virtual-host-style-url-ex) guide to determine the bucket URL.
 If you provided an S3 URL, select the **Force S3 path style** checkbox.|

 5. Next, choose the **Credentials** validation method.
-If you want to chose the STS method instead, refer to the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) for guided instructions.
+If you want to choose the STS method instead, refer to the [Add a Backup Location using Security Token Service](/clusters/cluster-management/backup-restore/add-backup-location-sts) for guided instructions.

 6. Provide the IAM user's access key if you chose the Credentials method.
 The IAM user must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 The policy will allow Palette to create a backup in the S3 bucket.